MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/steam-unity.md

 Before beginning, you should have:

-- A Unity project with an imported PlayFab SDK and a configured title ID.
+- A Unity project with an imported PlayFab SDK, and a configured title ID.
 - A Steam Application with:
   - The AppID already set up.
 The AppID is usually acquired through the [Steam Direct (Formerly Greenlight)](https://partner.steamgames.com/steamdirect) process.
   - A Steam Publisher Web API Key.
 Follow [Creating a Publisher Web API Key](https://partner.steamgames.com/doc/webapi_overview/auth#create_publisher_key) in the Steamworks documentation to generate a publisher key.